Concrete Pumping (NASDAQ:BBCP) Rating Increased to B- at TheStreet

-TheStreet upgraded shares of Concrete Pumping (NASDAQ:BBCP – Get Rating) from a c rating to a b- rating in a report released on Friday morning, TheStreetRatingsTable reports.
+Concrete Pumping (NASDAQ:BBCP – Get Rating) was upgraded by equities research analysts at TheStreet from a “c” rating to a “b-” rating in a note issued to investors on Friday, TheStreetRatingsTable reports.

-Separately, DA Davidson reduced their target price on shares of Concrete Pumping to $10.00 in a report on Thursday, June 9th.
+Separately, DA Davidson reduced their price objective on shares of Concrete Pumping to $10.00 in a research note on Thursday, June 9th.

 Concrete Pumping Price Performance